apollographql/apollo-client/react-docs/source/api.md

 title: API Reference
 ---

+This is a complete reference of every single feature available in React Apollo.
+This document is not the best place to start for beginners, but rather a place you should return to whenever you have a question about one of React Apollo’s APIs.

+If you are just getting started with Apollo Client then you should read the documentation article on [Queries](queries.html) next.

 <h2 id="gql">``gql`{ ... }` ``</h2>

 The `gql` template tag is what you use to define GraphQL queries in your Apollo Client apps.
 It parses your GraphQL query into the [GraphQL.js AST format][] which may then be consumed by Apollo Client methods.
 Whenever Apollo Client is asking for a GraphQL query you will always want to wrap it in a `gql` template tag.